Chicago Motorcycle Accident Lawyer

 - $20,000 for property damage per accident

-If you suffer injuries in an accident with a negligent driver, you have three options to pursue compensation.
+If you suffer injuries in a motorcycle crash with a negligent driver, you have three options to pursue compensation.
 You can file an insurance claim against the at-fault driver or under your own policy, if you have the appropriate coverage.
 You can also file a personal injury lawsuit in Illinois civil court.

 Most motorcycle accident claims begin and settle in the insurance phase, but some proceed to a lawsuit.
 Additionally, it may be in your best interest to file a lawsuit from the beginning of your case.
-To identify your optimal path to recovery, speak to a lawyer at Taxman, Pollock, Murray & Bekkerman, LLC.
+To identify your optimal path to recovery, speak to a Chicago motorcycle accident attorney at Taxman, Pollock, Murray & Bekkerman, LLC.

 The Dangers of Motorcycle Accidents